Wamdeo: Leadership

 Prior to the fission of Gongola into Adamawa and Taraba State, the government and dynasty of Wamdeo was answerable to the Lamido in Yola, but after the creation of Adamawa state, Wamdeo became a district in Askira/Uba Local Government of Borno State.
 Wamdeo is traditionally governed by a Hakkimi in the person of Alh.
 Saidu Mohammed with four Lawans: Lawan Zubairu Wadzani, Lawan Buba Glaji, and two others from Kwa-bula and Wallafa.

 Geography

-Wamdeo lies between 10^{o} 31’ 33’’N, 13^{o}07’30’’E. Wamdeo lies at an elevation of about 555 meters above mean sea level, at the foot of a large Inselberg known as Wamdeo hill which rise up to 758 meters above mean sea level.
+Wamdeo lies between 10^{o} 31’ 33’’N, 13^{o}07’30’’E. Wamdeo lies at an elevation of about 555 m above mean sea level, at the foot of a large Inselberg known as Wamdeo hill which rise up to 758 m above mean sea level.
 Wamdeo has the largest land mass in the whole of Askira/Uba local government area comprising several villages including Kwa-bula, Mungum, Wallafa, Gajelli, and Miya.